franok/guide-aws-mc-server/readme.md

 A **step by step guide to set up your own Minecraft server on AWS** can be found at [franok.de/techblog](https://franok.de/techblog/2022/on-demand-minecraft-server-on-aws.html)

+For **setup instructions using Ansible**, refer to the blog post [Deploying a Minecraft Server on AWS with Ansible](https://franok.de/techblog/2022/automated-deployment-of-minecraft-server-on-aws-with-ansible.html) and the respective [ansible branch](https://github.com/franok/guide-aws-mc-server/tree/ansible) of this repository.

-## setup
+## PaperMC

-### aws services
-- EC2 (t2.micro for setup/trial, a1.xlarge for productive use)
-- EBS (comes with EC2, disable "delete on termination" to make it absolutely persistent!)
-- S3 (for server cold storage/backup)

-### boot new EC2 instance
-1. make sure to select same AZ/subnet as persistent EBS (e.g. eu-central-1a)
-1. set IAM role
-1. provide user_data script
-1. (optional) disable "delete on termination" for EBS storage
-1. define a security group to allow access via ssh from your home IP address
-1. refer to attaching existing EBS

-### attach existing EBS to EC2 instance
-1. create EC2 instance (with default EBS)
-1. stop EC2 instance
-1. detach default EBS from EC2 instance and delete it
-1. attach existing EBS (with mc-server files on it) to the EC2 instance as `/dev/xvda`

-### papermc

-spigot-based mc-server wrapped in paper
+A spigot-based mc-server wrapped in paper.

 https://papermc.io/

-when updating paper, also plugins need to be updated (search on the internet which plugin version is compatible with with server version!)
+When updating paper, also plugins need to be updated (search on the internet which plugin version is compatible with with server version!)

 some useful plugins that won't ruin survival gaming:
 * https://dev.bukkit.org/projects/multiverse-portals